faz-gamedev/faz-gamedev/README.md

 # 💫 About Me:
-Game developer focused on C#, Unity Engine, and 3D design with Blender.
+Game developer focused on C#, Unity Engine.

 ## 🌐 Socials: